Keeping Your Preps Organized

-I found an interesting possibility which has a graphical user interface as well as supporting a powerful programming language.
+I found an interesting possibility that has a graphical user interface as well as supporting a powerful programming language.
 It is called MUIbase.

 From the manual:

-The screen shots above show the graphical user interface, a more “user friendly” way of entering and viewing records than is typical of databases.
-Note the “buttons” such as “GetOnHand” which can invoke programs to do advanced functions.
-This button, for instance, searches through all Item records for those which point to the Ingredient record from which the button was invoked, sum up the amount of that ingredient on hand, and computes the average cost of the ingredient.
+This button, for instance, searches through all Item records for those that point to the Ingredient record from which the button was invoked, sums up the amount of that ingredient on hand, and computes the average cost of the ingredient.
 Here is part of the program for this button: